top of page

 • Insurance.
 We strongly advise participants to book travel insurance to cover for health, luggage, personal possessions and cancellation for ANY reason.

-• Expenses of personal nature, e.g. laundry, room ser, excess baggage fees.
+• Expenses of personal nature, e.g. laundry, room service, excess baggage fees

-• Special ceremony costs (some personal pujas may not be covered and are optional)
+• Special ceremony costs (personal pujas may not be covered and are optional)

 • Personal shopping